Dev-BAP/Learning-Coding/README.md

 • Day 5 Responsive SideNav With Other Features.

-• Day 6 Login In and Sign Up With Social Icons.
+• Day 6 Login In and Sign Up With Social Icons, Password Visibility.